By Paul d'Anjou, Twitch growth expert

 An effective caption gives a reason to go to Twitch right now.
 Not a vague promise of "more content."

 Without measurement, you'll quit too early.
-Most streamers leave the funnel after 30 days because they don't see anything on their Twitch follower count.
-That's normal: the TikTok to Twitch funnel has a 60 to 90 day lag.
+Many streamers leave the TikTok rhythm after a few weeks because they see nothing on their Twitch follower count.
+Normal: there's a delay between TikTok views and new Twitch followers.

-Commit to 90 days minimum before judging the funnel.
+Commit to 90 days minimum before concluding the mechanic doesn't work for you.

 How to track conversion